• Skip to primary navigation

 • 1 egg

-• Topping ideas: Everything bagel topping dried onions, poppyseeds, sesame seed, salt, etc.!
+• everything bagel seasoning or try dried onions, poppyseeds, sesame seed, salt, etc.!

 Instructions

-• Add Greek yogurt and blend just until lumpy dough forms. *Do not over mix the dough or this may result in flat bagels*
+• Add Greek yogurt.
+Blend just until lumpy dough forms. *Do not over mix the dough or this may result in flat bagels*

-• Place the bagel-shaped dough onto a lined lightly floured baking pan.
+• Add to baking sheet.
+Place bagel-shaped dough onto a lined, lightly floured baking pan.
 Repeat until all bagels are formed and placed onto the baking sheet, leaving space between each so they have room to expand.
 I put four bagels on each baking sheet.

-• In a small bowl or cup, beat the egg then brush it onto each bagel.
-Add your toppings.
+• Brush with egg wash.
+In a small bowl or cup, beat the egg then brush it onto each bagel.

 Video